sciZer0/7/v/README.md

 In order to solve these 3 fundamental problems, DeFi should be made another way.

-In short, if you wish the roller coaster to users' funds then you use smart contracts for solving fundamental tasks like trustless stablecoins, trustless bridges and trustless trading-fee-free exchanges, but if you wish safety to users' funds then you use the blockchain's codebase for solving these fundamental tasks.
-I have an idea on this system.
+In short, if you wish the roller coaster to users' funds then you use smart contracts for solving fundamental tasks, but if you wish safety to users' funds then you use the blockchain's codebase for solving these fundamental tasks —  like really-trustless stablecoins, really-trustless bridges and really-trustless trading-fee-free exchanges. *I have an idea on this system.*

 <h1>About NFTs</h1>